The Kingdom of God is at hand. Repent, and believe the Gospel.

 The Church exists to worship God, to hear and proclaim his saving word to Christians and non-Christians alike and to equip and strengthen Christians to live faithful lives.
 God gives us our brothers in sisters in Christ so that we can learn from them, but also so that we can love others as Christ loved us.

 The Christian sacrament of baptism signifies, among other things, that you are united to Jesus Christ and a member of his household on earth.
-The Christian sacrament of Communion signifies our unity in and ongoing relationship with Jesus Christ.
+The Christian sacrament of Holy Communion (or the Eucharist or the Lord’s Supper) signifies our unity in and ongoing relationship with Jesus Christ.
 God has given us these two sacraments – one of beginning in Christ and one of continuing in him – as ordinary means of his grace in our lives.

 Ask God to lead you to the right church for you, and then don’t give up until you find it.
 And when you commit yourself to a church group, submit yourself to your brothers and sisters in Christ.
 Understand the covenant that you are entering, and be willing to live by it.